aadyr/group4-cicd-capstone/README.md

           command: monitor
 ```

-### deploy-dev:
+### Job: deploy-dev:

-This job does the following:

-Checks out the repository.
-Sets up the desired Node.js version.
-Installs npm dependencies.
-Deploys the serverless application to a 'dev' environment.
-Pauses the workflow for 60 seconds to allow the AWS Lambda function to deploy.
+- If all the previous jobs are successful, we move on to "deploy-dev."
+- This job checks out the code, sets up Node.js, installs dependencies, and then deploys the application to a development environment using the Serverless Framework.
+- Automation ensures that code changes are automatically deployed to the dev environment, reducing manual effort.

 ```yml
  deploy-dev: